dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-maximum-control-staking-option.md

 ### 2. Once you have your `seed phrase`, what **tools** can you stake with?

-Right now, your safest option is:
+Right now, you option for maximum control is:

 **Air gapped** computer + **networked** phone